 Select Web Services/APIs.
 To test your API, scroll down and select it.

 You will be prompted to sign up or log in.
-Once logged in, you’ll see you’ve received a $20 credit which can be used to purchase the premium testing services.
+Once logged in, you’ll see you’ve received up to 5 free tests to run.

 Upon registration you should be sent to this window: